arkq/bluez-alsa/doc/bluealsa.8.rst

     It can also be useful when playing short audio files in quick succession.
     It will reduce the gap between playbacks caused by Bluetooth audio transport acquisition.

+--io-rt-priority=NUM
+    Set the FIFO scheduler real-time priority of the I/O threads to *NUM*.

+    By default all I/O threads run at the same priority as the main thread.
+    This option allows the user to increase the priority of the I/O threads.
+    This can be useful when playing audio with a low latency requirement.

+    It is recommended to use this option when using the HFP profile with the mSBC codec, as the Linux kernel does not provide any buffering for the mSBC SCO socket.
+If the data are not read from the socket in time, the kernel will drop them.
+This can lead to lots of "Missing mSBC packets" warnings which will be audible as clicks in the audio.

+    For more information about scheduling policies and priorities see ``sched(7)``.

 --disable-realtek-usb-fix
     Since Linux kernel 5.14 Realtek USB adapters have required **bluealsa** to